gretarmark/gretarmark.github.io/_posts/2023-12-10-Linear-Programming.md

 ![Fig 1]({{ site.baseurl }}/images/LinearProgramming/LinearProgramming_MatlabOutput1.png "zero order"){:width=75%}
 **Figure 1: Solution to the linear programming problem above.
 The figure shows the output from the linprog() function in Matlab.**

+Let's analyze figure 1:
+* x is the solution to the problem
+* fval is the value of the objective function
+* The exitflag marked as 1 means we have solved the problem.
+If we get some other value, it means we didn't succesfully solve it.
+* The output struct includes more informations about the solution process.

 <!-- https://www.youtube.com/watch?v=TqN-8fxYUYY -->